California lawmakers raise awards for malpractice lawsuits

 Those amounts will gradually increase over the next decade until they reach $750,000 for injured patients and $1 million for families of deceased patients.
 After that, the caps will increase 2% every year to keep up with inflation.

-“The fights that appear to bind us for decades are only as impossible to overcome as we allow them to be,” said Assemblymember Eloise Gómez Reyes, a Democrat who authored the bill.
+The bill united doctors and trial attorneys, something unthinkable just a few months ago.
+The California Medical Association said it would keep the health care system “accessible and affordable” while the Consumer Attorneys of California said it “affirms the important principle that injured patients deserve to be fairly compensated.”

-California does not limit how much money patients can win in malpractice lawsuits for things that can be calculated, like medical expenses and lost wages.
+California is one of 33 states that limits how much money people can win in medical malpractice lawsuits, according to an analysis last year by the National Conference of State Legislatures.
+The limit only applies to things that can’t be calculated, like pain and suffering.
+There is no limit on types of damages that can be counted, like medical expenses and lost wages.

-But limiting how much money patients can win for things that are more difficult to calculate, like pain and suffering, has been one of the most hotly contested issues in California for decades.

-Advocates have tried for years to increase the caps, including a 2014 effort rejected by 66% of the vote.
+Advocates have tried for years to increase the caps, including a 2014 effort rejected by 66% of the vote after strong opposition from the California Medical Association.

 Nick Rowley, a wealthy trial attorney who said his infant son died 14 years ago because of medical negligence, spent millions of dollars of his own money to qualify a new initiative for the state ballot this fall that would have increased the cap to about $1.2 million.